 Completing an independent film business plan is a great step towards getting the money, but this is not the only step.

 You Need More Than An Independent Film Business Plan

 In the United States, the Securities and Exchange Commission was set up to protect uninformed investors from scams.
 With the creation of the SEC, several laws, regulations and guidelines have been put in place to protect the innocent.
 In order to stay compliant you will need to talk with a qualified entertainment attorney who focuses on securities law.

 The reason for this is simple.
 You want your movie project to be taken seriously.

 With your attorney’s help, building off the information outlined in your business plan, you will create a set of documents called a private placement memorandum.
 Your PPM will outline the goals for your film.
 It will explain the possible upside to your project, but more importantly, it will help prospective investors understand the inherent risks.

 The name of the game is compliance, transparency and trust.

 In addition to creating a PPM, your attorney will probably advise you to set up a legal business entity such as a corporation or limited liability company.
-While most anybody can bring litigation against you at any time, it is important that you find ways to keep your movie business separate from your personally assets.
-Taking this step is essential and worth the far more than the price you pay for the paperwork.
+While most anybody can bring litigation against you at any time, it is important that you find ways to keep your film business separate from your personally assets.
+Taking this step may be worth far more than the price you pay for the paperwork.